FREE THEATRE CHRISTCHURCH

 Picture

-As the country’s longest running producer of avant-garde theatre, the company offers a unique experience for artists and audiences not catered for by local commercial theatres or the amateur theatres that imitate them.
-The Free Theatre works as an ensemble, conceiving work from an initial idea and developing it over a longer period of time.
+The Free Theatre has traditionally worked as an ensemble, conceiving work from an initial idea and developing it over a longer period of time.
 This work often takes place in spaces that are not conventional in terms of theatre.
 As a professional art theatre, Free Theatre is closer in creative process to contemporary dance companies or international experimental art theatre groups such as Ex Machina or The Wooster Group that create exciting new work by pushing beyond generic boundaries.

 Picture